OliverSpeir/remark-imgattr/README.md

 Should support spacing however you prefer, attributes like style and sizes need to be in quotes

+[!NOTE]
+If using [remark-unwrap-images](https://github.com/remarkjs/remark-unwrap-images) run this plugin first

 ## Usage in Astro

 ```js